Chiropractic: Ethics

 Chiropractors, especially in America, have a reputation for unnecessarily treating patients.
-In many circumstances the focus seems to be put on economics instead of health care.
+In many circumstances, the focus seems to be on economics instead of health care.
 Sustained chiropractic care is promoted as a preventive tool, but unnecessary manipulation could possibly present a risk to patients.
-Some chiropractors are concerned by the routine unjustified claims chiropractors have made.
+Some chiropractors are concerned by the routine, unjustified claims chiropractors have made.
 A 2010 analysis of chiropractic websites found the majority of chiropractors and their associations made claims of effectiveness not supported by scientific evidence, while 28% of chiropractor websites advocate lower back pain care, which has some sound evidence.

 The US Office of the Inspector General (OIG) estimated that for calendar year 2013, 82% of payments to chiropractors under Medicare Part B, a total of $359 million, did not comply with Medicare requirements.
 There have been at least 15 OIG reports about chiropractic billing irregularities since 1986.

 In 2009, a backlash to the libel suit filed by the British Chiropractic Association (BCA) against Simon Singh inspired the filing of formal complaints of false advertising against more than 500 individual chiropractors within one 24-hour period, prompting the McTimoney Chiropractic Association to write to its members advising them to remove leaflets that make claims about whiplash and colic from their practice, to be wary of new patients and telephone inquiries, and telling their members: "If you have a website, take it down NOW" and "Finally, we strongly suggest you do NOT discuss this with others, especially patients."
 An editorial in Nature suggested that the BCA may have been trying to suppress debate and that this use of English libel law was a burden on the right to freedom of expression, which is protected by the European Convention on Human Rights.
 The libel case ended with the BCA withdrawing its suit in 2010.